Vaccine Update: In the top priority groups? Book your jab NOW

-A safe and effective vaccine is our best hope of defeating coronavirus and returning to life as normal.
-The UK Government has secured access to more than 355 million doses through agreements with seven separate vaccine developers – giving the UK the best shot of having early access to vaccines that are found to be safe and effective - and the NHS is leading a UK-wide NHS led programme of vaccine distribution.
+Vaccines is our best hope of defeating coronavirus and returning to life as normal.
+The UK Government has secured access to millions doses through agreements with seven separate vaccine developers – giving the UK the best shot of having early access to safe and effective vaccines - and the NHS is leading a UK-wide NHS led programme of vaccine distribution.

-More than 1,000 vaccination sites have already been established across the UK and hundreds more are opening this month.
-As of Friday, 96% of the population in England lived within 10 miles of a vaccination site and we’re expanding the number of vaccination sites further, right across the whole of the UK.
+By the end of January, the NHS had reached our every care home resident and we have now offered a vaccine to everyone in the top four priority groups, which ensuring the most vulnerable in society are protected first, as the top four groups account for 88% of COVID deaths.
+With 400 million vaccines now on the stocks and new vaccination sites launching every week, if we continue to encourage vaccine uptake and follow the rules, we are one step closer to coming out of the other side of this pandemic.
+More than 1,400 vaccination sites have already been established across the UK and hundreds more are opening this month and we’re expanding the number of vaccination sites further, right across the whole of the UK.
 This expansion will include community pharmacy and roving vaccination centres, on top of the hospitals, GP practices, and mass vaccination centres.
-This huge expansion means that by the end of January everyone will live within 10 miles of a vaccination centre, either fixed or roving in England, helping those who are most at risk from COVID-19 to access vaccines for free, regardless of where they live.
+This huge expansion has meant that at the end of January everyone now lives within 10 miles of a vaccination centre, either fixed or roving in England, helping those who are most at risk from COVID-19 to access vaccines for free, regardless of where they live.

 The vaccines will be delivered in 3 different ways.
 Firstly, in hospital hubs.
 Second, we through local community services, including GPs and in due course pharmacies too.
 And, third, we will stand up vaccination centres in conference centres and sports venues, to vaccinate large numbers of people as more vaccines come on stream.